Thank you! We’ve received your message and will contact you soon.

 Typically, the PMP programmatic process consists of these steps:

-1. 1.
-The publisher invites buyers or ad agencies to participate in a private auction and negotiates ad inventory, pricing, and targeting options with them.
+1. The publisher invites buyers or ad agencies to participate in a private auction and negotiates ad inventory, pricing, and targeting options with them.

-2. 2.
-The publisher generated the deal ID.
+2. The publisher generated the deal ID.
 Invited advertisers will use it to access the ad inventory and bidding.

-4. 4.
-The highest bid wins, and the ad is served to the publisher’s website visitors.
+4. The highest bid wins, and the ad is served to the publisher’s website visitors.

 The private auction looks a lot like an open auction.
 The main difference is the number of advertisers participating in it.
 Still, despite lower competition, the price for ad placement may be even higher than on open auctions.
 The reason is apparent: premium inventory costs more.

-Pros and Cons of Private Marketplaces
+Pros and Cons of Private Marketplace Advertising

 To get the complete picture, let’s look at PMPs from both sides.
 First, we’ll discuss the reasons to try them, but like any technology, PMPs have their drawbacks.
-Here is a concise picture with all the benefits of pmp and some challenges you should be prepared for:
+Here is a concise picture with all the benefits of PMP and some challenges you should be prepared for:

 pros and cons of pmp programmatic

 So, a private marketplace is a viable option for publishers and advertisers that value quality and control.
 But before jumping to conclusions, let’s delve into other options and compare them.
+Keep in mind, PMP ads often cost more than open auction ads, but buyers get clearer publisher data, deal terms, and supply quality.

 What Is Programmatic Guaranteed?

-As we stated above, programmatic guaranteed refers to deals made between one publisher and one advertiser about the guaranteed number of impressions for a fixed price.
-What else should you know about it?
+As we stated above, programmatic guaranteed refers to deals between one publisher and one advertiser that guarantee a fixed number of impressions at a fixed price.

 • These deals have the highest ad server priority.

-• Ad inventory is exclusive, premium quality.
+• Ad inventory is exclusive and of premium quality.

 • Since deals are made directly between a publisher and an advertiser, there’s no room for fraud.